Birmingham District Voters!

-On November 8, 2016 voters in the Birmingham Public School District were asked to renew the existing operating millage.
-With this approval the millage is extended by 5 years and WILL NOT increase any taxes.
+On November 5, 2019 voters in the Birmingham Public School District will be asked to renew the existing operating millage and return the Commerical millage to the state formula of 18 mills.
+With this approval the millage is extended to 2028 and WILL NOT increase any homestead taxes.

 The panels below summarize the most frequently asked questions (click panel to open individually).